-Shopping around brings steep prescription drug savings, report findsMarch 28th, 2013 in Medications /
+Shopping around brings steep prescription drug savings, report findsMarch 28, 2013 in Medicine & Health / Medications

 (HealthDay News) —Prescription drug prices at U.S. pharmacies can vary widely, and failing to shop around could result in people overpaying by as much as $100 or more a month on average, depending on the drug, a new study finds.